scotopic/silo-wallet/README.md

 1. Download .zip/.tar.gz from https://github.com/scotopic/silo-wallet/releases/
 1. Extract
 1. `python silo.py -h`
+ * if you run into `ModuleNotFounderror: No module named "yaml"` then run `pip install pyyaml`

 ## Usage
 `python silo.py -a <your cold wallet address>`